10 Writing Hacks to Actually Finish Your Book

 However, when it comes to procrastination and writer's block, I struggle as much as any writer.
 I believe this is the reason why:

 The more important a project is to you, the harder it will be to write.
 After all, you want it to be good.
 Really good!
-And so you procrastinate because you subconsciously believe that the longer you wait, the more prepared you’ll be, the better of a writer you’ll be, the more you will understand how to make your writing great.
+You procrastinate because you subconsciously believe that the longer you wait, the more prepared you'll be, the better of a writer you'll be, the more you will understand how to make your writing great.

 In essence, you procrastinate because you believe that you're not good enough right now.